Proof of Stake (POS) vs Proof of Work (POW) | Ndax Blog

 Validators on a proof of stake blockchain must lock in their cryptocurrency to have a chance of verifying new transactions and adding new blocks to the blockchain.

-Participants who have the largest stake and have the longest involvement have a greater chance of adding the next block.
+Validator selection is generally influenced by stake, and some protocols also incorporate additional rules (such as validator sets, delegation, or rotation).
 Once a winner has been chosen, they verify a block of transactions confirmed by the rest of the network participants.

 However, rewards are not only given to the winners of this selection process.
-All participants in the network are entitled to receive a certain amount of rewards for verifying network transactions.
+Rewards are generally paid to validators (and, where applicable, delegators) based on protocol rules, and are not guaranteed.
 These staking rewards are directly proportional to the amount of cryptocurrency a validator has locked into the network.

 If validators go offline, confirm incorrect transactions, or attempt to attack the network, they are penalized and can lose their entire stake.